counterfactual/monorepo/packages/playground-server/README.md

 yarn test
 ```

-Instead of using the regular Postgre
+Instead of using the regular PostgreSQL database, the test scope uses a volatile SQLite DB.
+Keep in mind that any schema changes you do on the real DB, you'll need to apply them to the SQLite schema creation as well.

 ## Environment settings

-Unlike other projects, the Server relies on a [`.env-cmdrc`](./.env-cmdrc) which allows to configure multiple environments in the same file.
+Unlike other packages, the Server relies on a [`.env-cmdrc`](./.env-cmdrc) which allows to configure multiple environments in the same file.
 See [env-cmd](https://www.npmjs.com/package/env-cmd#rc-file-usage)'s reference for more information on how it works.